vnmakarov/mir/README.md

   * Simplicity of implementation over speed to make code easy to learn and maintain
     * Four passes to divide compilation on manageable sub-tasks:
       1. Preprocessor pass generating tokens
       2. Parsing pass generating AST (Abstract Syntax Tree).
 To be close ANSI standard grammar as soon as possible, [**PEG**](https://en.wikipedia.org/wiki/Parsing_expression_grammar) manual parser is used
       3. Context pass checking context constraints and augmenting AST
       4. Generation pass producing MIR

   ![MIR to C](mir2c.svg)

 ## Structure of the project code
  * Files `mir.h` and `mir.c` contain major API code including input/output of MIR binary and MIR text representation
- * Files `mir-dlist.h`, `mir-mp.h`, `mir-varr.h`, `mir-bitmap.h`, `mir-htab.h` contain generic code correspondingly for
+ * Files `mir-dlist.h`, `mir-mp.h`, `mir-varr.h`, `mir-bitmap.h`, `mir-htab.h` contain generic code
-   double-linked lists, memory pools, variable length arrays, bitmaps, hash tables.
+   correspondingly for double-linked lists, memory pools, variable length arrays, bitmaps, hash tables.
 File `mir-hash.h` is a general, simple, high quality hash function used by hashtables
- * Files `mir-interp.h` and `mir-interp.c` contain code for intepretation of MIR code
+ * File `mir-interp.c` contains code for interpretation of MIR code.
+It is included in `mir.c` and never compiled separately
  * Files `mir-gen.h`, `mir-gen.c`, and `mir-gen-x86_64.c` contain code for MIR JIT compiler
    * File `mir-gen-x86_64.c` is machine dependent code of JIT compiler
  * Files `mir-<target>.c` contain simple machine dependent code common for interpreter and JIT compiler
  * Files `mir2c/mir2c.h` and `mir2c/mir2c.c` contain code for MIR to C compiler
- * Files `c2mir/c2mir.c`, `c2mir/cx86_64-code.c`, and `c2mir/cx86_64.h` contain code for C to MIR compiler
+ * Files `c2mir/c2mir.c`, `c2mir/cx86_64-code.c`, and `c2mir/cx86_64.h` contain code for
+   C to MIR compiler

 ## Playing with current MIR project code
   * MIR project is far away from any serious usage
   * The current code can be used only to familiarize future users with the project and approaches it uses
   * You can run some benchmarks and tests by `make bench` and `make test`

 ## Current MIR Performance Data